dhagan-va/ef-poc-2025/clint_smith/docs/building-and-running.md

 Copy the `src/EDI837.Ingestion/appsettings.Development.example.json` file, name it `appsettings.Development.json` in the same directory.

 ## Step 2: Update DB Connection information
 Change attributes to match your DB connection information.
+This project will create 2 DBs.
+I named them HIPAA_5010_837P and CLAIM_STAGING but you should be able to name them whatever you'd like in your connections strings.

 ## Step 3: Run the migrations
 In the `clint_smith` directory level, run